smapiot/piral/docs/reference/emulator.md

 This allows importing things from the `my-virtual-package` dependency in a pilet at runtime.

-::: warning: Use Real Packages
+::: warning: Use real packages
 The downside is that some bundlers may have a problem with the virtual package.
 For instance, Parcel likes to resolve real paths first, and will complain if a package cannot be found.

 We therefore recommend using only real packages.
 In a monorepo the cost of maintenance is negligible and they are much more flexible, introduce less magic, and could be reused.